marxin/texi2rst-generated/sphinx/gccint/plugins/building-gcc-plugins.rst

   -o plugin.dll plugin.c `gcc -print-file-name=plugin`/cc1plus.exe.a

-When a plugin needs to use :command:`gengtype`, be sure that both gengtype and gtype.state have the same version as the GCC for which the plugin is built.
+When a plugin needs to use :command:`gengtype`, be sure that both :samp:`gengtype` and :samp:`gtype.state` have the same version as the GCC for which the plugin is built.

 ..
 Contributed by Jan Hubicka <jh@suse.cz> and